republique-et-canton-de-geneve/sedex-Message-Handler/README.md

 ## Preconditions

-In order to make this software run and compile, you will need the following :
+In order to make this software run and compile, you will need the following:
 * Maven 3
 * Oracle JDK 8
 * [JCE Unlimited Strength Jurisdiction Policy Files for Java 7](http://www.oracle.com/technetwork/java/javase/downloads/jce-7-download-432124.html)